TIBCOSoftware/snappydata/docs/howto/connecttibcospotfire.md

 <a id= nativespotfireconnector> </a>
 ## CDB Connector using Native ODBC Driver
 TIBCO recommends to use the native Spotfire Connector to connect TIBCO Spotfire® Desktop to SnappyData.
-This connector is based on native ODBC and is a faster connnector.
+This connector is based on native ODBC and is a faster connector.
 Refer [TIBCO Spotfire® Connectivity to SnappyData™](https://community.tibco.com/wiki/tibco-spotfire-connectivity-tibco-computedb) for detailed instructions to access SnappyData using this connector.

 <a id= builtinspotfireconnector> </a>
 ## CDB Connector using Simba ODBC Driver (Builtin CDB Connector in Spotfire 10.4)